Theology (BA)

 Through your general education and concentration courses, you’ll also learn from and be inspired by caring, dedicated professors from across the university.

-All full-time faculty members at USF are Catholic and hold a mandatum from the local bishop: a commitment to teach in full communion with the Catholic Church.
+All full-time faculty members at Saint Francis are Catholic and hold a mandatum from the local bishop: a commitment to teach in full communion with the Catholic Church.

-Fellowship is a big part of student life at USF.
+Fellowship is a big part of student life at Saint Francis.
 You’ll worship and celebrate your faith with fellow Cougars through a range of campus and Catholic traditions:

 • Mass